Twqy/hand-scanner/README.md

 ### Usage

-Run the following command to start the hand tracker:
+Run the following command to start the hand tracker(exit by pressing the ESC key):

 ```sh
 python main.py